roberto/blog.robertosoares.me/source/_posts/2012-08-28-improving-your-ruby-programming-skills-by-watching.markdown

 You couldn't make it to that great conference, maybe you can find it on [Confreaks].
 There are 54 events at the time I am writing this post, most of them Ruby related covering a great variety of topics.

-As [RubyConf Brasil] is the only conference that I go for everything else there's Confreaks, videos are available for free.
+As [RubyConf Brasil] is the only big conference that I used to go, for everything else there's Confreaks, videos are available for free.

 ## [PeepCode]